kxgames/glooey/docs/making_widgets_from_scratch.rst

 The complete widget has similar getters and setters for all of the images, but we only need to look at one here because they're all the same.
-The important part is the call to `self._repack()`.
+The important part is the call to `self._repack() <Widget._repack>`.
 This should be done whenever the widget's size may have changed, because it causes glooey to recalculate how much space each widget should have.
 In this case, if the clock is given a new face, its size may very well change.

-Another thing to draw attention to is the `@autoprop` class decorator that I glossed over in the first snippet.
-This decorator automatically creates properties (e.g. `self.face`) for each group of getters and setters.
+Another thing to draw attention to is the ``@autoprop`` class decorator that I glossed over in the first snippet.
+This decorator automatically creates properties (e.g. ``self.face``) for each group of getters and setters.
 This is nice because it makes attribute access clear and concise for users of our widget, without requiring hardly any boilerplate from us.
 You don't need to use this decorator in your own widgets, but all of the built-in widgets use it,